Lukas-Neuberger/HID_Einzeluebung-2_Lukas_Neuberger/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.4.

+## Step by Step instruction
+  ## install npm

+  Run 'npm install'

   ## Development server

   Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+  ## Development server json

+  Run 'npm run server'

+  ## Add angular material

+  Run 'ng add @angular/material'

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.